2024 Key Democratic House Races

 Member, California State Assembly

 Gray, who has served as a state assemblyman for a decade, finished second in the state's March 5 top-two primary system in which voters cast ballots for the top two candidates regardless of party affiliation.
-He got 46 percent of the vote and will face incumbent Republican John Duarte, who received 54 percent of the vote.
+He got 46 percent of the vote and faces incumbent Republican John Duarte, who received 54 percent of the vote.
 This is a rematch of the 2022 election.

 California-22